credativ/plutono/contribute/developer-guide.md

 # Developer guide

-This guide helps you get started developing Grafana.
+This guide helps you get started developing Plutono.

-Before you begin, you might want to read [How to contribute to Grafana as a junior dev](https://medium.com/@ivanahuckova/how-to-contribute-to-grafana-as-junior-dev-c01fe3064502) by [Ivana Huckova](https://medium.com/@ivanahuckova).
+Before you begin, you might want to read [How to contribute to Plutono as a junior dev](https://medium.com/@ivanahuckova/how-to-contribute-to-plutono-as-junior-dev-c01fe3064502) by [Ivana Huckova](https://medium.com/@ivanahuckova).

 ## Dependencies